ciscoheat/superforms-web/src/routes/api/+page.md

 });
 ```

-A date proxy can be used like this:
+A proxy for a [html date field](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) can be used like this:

 ```svelte
 <script lang="ts">